The Ultimate Goal

 His father taught him that “you have to lend a hand to help those who need it.”

-That’s a lesson Dennis takes to heart as he enters Elmhurst College as a first-year student this fall—and as the first-place winner of the inaugural Niebuhr Service to Society Scholarship competition.
+That’s a lesson Dennis takes to heart as he enters Elmhurst University as a first-year student this fall—and as the first-place winner of the inaugural Niebuhr Service to Society Scholarship competition.

 In his video application for the four-year, full-tuition award, Dennis highlighted his ongoing project in the village of Zacapa, Guatemala, where he organized a youth soccer team.